dart-lang/language/accepted/future-releases/primary-constructors/feature-specification.md

 non-late instance variable declarations, in addition to the initializer list of the body part of the constructor.*

-*The point is that the constructor body should have access to the "regular" parameters, but it should have access to the instance variables rather than the declaring or initializing parameters with the same names, also in the case of a declaring header constructor with a body in the class body.
-With an in-body declaring constructor, these rules just repeat what is already specified for the scoping of other constructors.
+*The point is that the body part of the primary constructor should have access to the "regular" parameters, but it should have access to the instance variables rather than the declaring or initializing parameters with the same names.
 For example:*

 ```dart
 class C(var String x) {